 - Not completing all documents required and failing to submit them on time

-- Do not rely heavily on change orders
+- Relying too heavily on change orders

 4. Are You the Best Bidder?

 One of the first things you must answer honestly is your ability to win a bid.
 This means determining your chances of being the lowest or best bidder.
 Being the best bidder doesn’t always mean you are the lowest.
-Also, underpricing a bid can cause you to not make much profit in the end.
+Also, underpricing a bid can cause you to not make a significant profit in the end.
 As mentioned above, understanding the project plans and specifications is crucial because your bid must match or closely match the plans and specifications of the project.
 Failing to understand this means submitting a bid that doesn’t measure up.
 Another factor you’ll want to be aware of is your reference history.
 It can make or break you so be sure it’s solid and builds your reputation.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.